 Yom Kippur is celebrated on the 10th of Tishrei in the Hebraic/biblical calendar—in September or October in the Gregorian—and just over a week after Rosh Hashanah, the biblical new year.

-While this repentance focus of Yom Kippur may not be something that our flesh desires, the importance of it cannot be denied.
+The focus of repentance during Yom Kippur may not be something that our flesh desires, but the importance of it cannot be denied.
 Because not only did God set Yom Kippur in place as an everlasting ordinance, He uses it to resync us to Him!
 To remind us of who we were made to be and all that He is!
 It is how we step forward and tabernacle with Him!

 “Then God said, ‘Let Us make man in Our image, according to Our likeness…’”—Genesis 1:26